 5. Set headers for each section

-Start each part of your resume with a header that’s distinguishable from the rest of the text on your resume and clearly states what information is found in that section.
+Start each section of your resume with a header that’s distinguishable from the rest of the text on your resume and clearly states what information is found in that section.

 For example, your work experience section should start off with “Work Experience” or “Relevant Experience” in a slightly larger, bolded font.
 Many resume templates also add underlines to section headers to further distinguish them.